Tradescantia zebrina: Description

 The flowers are in groups, supported by two large foliage-like, narrow, ciliate bracts.
 The hermaphrodite, radial-symmetrical flowers are threefold.
 The three overgrown sepals are 2 to 3 mm long.
 The three only grown at the base petals are ovate-blunt, pink to purple and 5 to 9 mm long.
 The six equally sized stamens are violet hairy.
 Three carpels have become a top permanent ovary grown.
 They form capsule fruits that contain gray-brown seeds.

 Skin irritation may result from repeated contact with or prolonged handling of the plant—particularly from the clear, watery sap (a characteristic unique to T. zebrina as compared with the other aforementioned types).

 Habitat

 Tradescantia zebrina is native to Mexico, Central America, and Colombia, but can also be found on the Caribbean islands.
 It is naturalized in parts of Asia, Africa, Australia, South America, and various oceanic islands.

-The plant grows in thickets in the wetland and rainforest, often on stones in shady and open areas or on river banks at altitudes of 2000 meters or below, but mainly at lower altitudes.
+The plant grows in thickets in the wetland and rainforest, often on stones in shady and open areas or on river banks at altitudes of 2000 m or below, but mainly at lower altitudes.